ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

 * High-level summary profiles with mean, min, max, and standard deviation statistics

-  * Low overhead, memory efficient
+  * Low overhead and memory efficient
   * Ideal for running at scale

 * Comprehensive traces for every individual event and measurement